Akbarpur, Rohtas

 Akbarpur is a village in Rohtas block of Rohtas district, Bihar, India.
-Located on the bank of the Son river, a short distance east of the historic Rohtasgarh fort, Akbarpur is the headquarters of Rohtas block.
+Located on the bank of the Son river, a short distance east of the historic Rohtasgarh fort.
+In the north of the village stands Murli hill, a small limestone hill about 200 feet high.
+Akbarpur is the headquarters of Rohtas block.
 As of 2011, it had a population of 9,236, in 1,491 households.
 Akbarpur covers 333 hectares and 6.73 km2.